Red Star Stadium: Marakana

 The stadium was built from 1960 to 1963, and fully financed by the GENEX company.
 To cut the costs, especially on the rebars, it was decided that the new venue will be partially dug into the ground.
 In order to prepare an adequate foundation for the construction, the stadium was to be started 12 m lower than the previous one.
 Over 350000 m3 of soil and 15000 m3 of stone had to be excavated.
 Soon, the problems occurred, as the digging threatened to trigger the landslide of the houses surrounding the site.
 At first, the experts suggested that the digging should stop and the project should be changed.
 The soil was probed, up to 8 m deep, and the formation called "Sarmatian limestone" was discovered, which meant that the deep foundation was possible on the west and south side and the project was continued.
 On the east side, the ground had to be filled.

 The project was very expensive.
-Small part came from the donations of the Red Star fans, but that wasn't nearly enough.
-Majority of funding came from the Executive Council, as the Government of Serbia was called at that time, which conditioned the funds with the construction of the athletic lanes.
+A small part of the cost came from the donations of the Red Star fans, but that was not nearly enough.
+The majority of the funding came from the Executive Council, as the Government of Serbia was called at that time, which conditioned the funds with the construction of the athletic lanes.
 Construction was continued even after the inaugural match in 1963 and the costs amounted.
 Roof above the west stand was to be very expensive, with concrete arches, but prime minister Slobodan Penezić Krcun refused to grant that much money.
 Instead, an iron roof was built which was difficult to maintain.
 Because of the winds, the holes were left in the iron construction, but the auxiliary premises were built there even though they shouldn't have.
 Also, the workers' barracks at the auxiliary stadium were used by the club administration until the proper premises were built at the west stand in 1973.
 Administrative building also has a single room occupancy for the athletes.
 City wanted to buy the administrative building for its purposes, but the club refused and paid the building in full to the constructors.

 After three years of construction, the new stadium was ready to be unveiled.
 The official opening took place on 1 September 1963 with the Yugoslav First League match against NK Rijeka (2-1).
 That day, some 55,000 spectators came through 9 entrance gates of 5 meters width each into the still unfinished stands.
 The very first visitor to the stadium is known to be Laza Petrović, a peasant from the Loznica vicinity.
 This fiery Red Star fan arrived to the new stadium early in the morning and took his place in the eastern stand.
 He took out cheese and a bannock from his bag, then ate his breakfast while he waited patiently until the late afternoon for the game to start.